dhruv3/kubernetes-playground/edx-LFS158x/Ch7.md

 * The configuration file(present in '.kube' directory of user's home) has all the connection details required by kubectl.
 * By default, the kubectl binary parses this file to find the master node's connection endpoint, along with credentials.
 * Kubernetes cluster installed by Minikube the `~/.kube/config` file gets created automatically.

+## 'kubectl proxy' Command
+* Issuing the kubectl proxy command, kubectl authenticates with the API server on the master node.
+* Launchesthe Dashboard on a new proxy port 8001.